Certified International Investment Analyst

-Because of similarity in exam structure and difficulty, CIIA is sometimes described as the "European version of the CFA".
+Because of similarity in exam content and difficulty, CIIA is perceived by some, particularly in Europe and Asia, as an alternative qualification to the CFA.

 Association of Certified International Investment Analysts

 The ACIIA is recognised and promoted by both ASIF and EFFAS representing financial analyst federations in Asia and Europe.
 ACIIA is the international umbrella organisation for national and regional associations of investment professionals representing over 60,000 portfolio managers, analysts, investment advisers, asset managers and fund managers etc. worldwide.

 ACIIA was formed in year 2000 by two large and world's leading federations "EFFAS" and "ASIF".
 The third federation "APIMEC" of Brazil joined with ACIIA to offer CIIA program to member countries bringing in a common platform of Knowledge and uniform standards to Investment professionals worldwide.
 For the constituent analyst societies see under EFFAS and ASIF.